Curt Hennig: Various storylines and departure (1991–1996)

 In mid-1996, Hennig was placed in an angle with Hunter Hearst Helmsley, where he would come out to the ringside during Helmsley's matches and steal his female escorts, which would often cause a distraction for Helmsley and affect his performance in matches.
 During the rivalry, Perfect helped Marc Mero in winning the Intercontinental Championship from Faarooq and assisted him in retaining the title against Goldust at In Your House 11: Buried Alive.
-The following night on Raw, Perfect was initially going to make his wrestling comeback on against Helmsley but was attacked by Helmsley backstage just moments before their match.
+The following night on Raw, Perfect was initially going to make his wrestling comeback on Helmsley, but was attacked by Helmsley backstage just moments before their match.
 It appeared Helmsley's attack left Perfect injured and unable to compete.
 This all turned out to be a ruse for the purpose of suckering Mero into defending his title against Helmsley.
 With help from Perfect, Helmsley won the title from Mero.
 Perfect began to serve as a mentor to Helmsley and accompanied Helmsley to the ring.
 Perfect left the WWF once again shortly before Survivor Series, making his last televised appearance on November 5 episode of Raw.